habib24457/bistro-food-review-client/README.md

 2. How to rate a meal?

-- To rate a meal, you must be registered to the database as current user.
+- To rate a meal, you must be registered user to the database as current user.

 - Once you registerd to the database, your current user id, and name is stored in the browser's local storage as well.